5 great destinations for Sri Lanka solo female travel

 Sri Lanka encompasses more than just these 5 cities, and I’ll get to other important places (Anuradhapura, Nuwara Eliya, Trincomalee, Jaffna etc.) in the future blog posts.
 Usually, about 1 week time is enough to blast through all these cities, seeing the highlights and move fast.
 One can even spend weeks or months in one location and explore it in detail.
 It all depends on the time you can afford to put into your Sri Lanka road trip and the budget.

-Look into below carefully picked destinations for a best Sri Lanka solo female travel.
+Look into below carefully picked Sri Lanka solo female travel destinations.

 Colombo is a fast developing city and a colourfull metropolis.
 Located near the shores of Sri Lanka’s west coast, Colombo has been on Sri Lanka tour itineraries of foreign travellers for decades, though this does not mean that entire Colombo is very busy commercialized places with all year round hustle and bustle.
 However, the ancient part of the city has been able to retain its old-world irresistible charm, which entices the travellers to drop into Colombo again and again.